dazuma/erl2ex/README.md

 [![Build Status](https://travis-ci.org/dazuma/erl2ex.svg?branch=master)](https://travis-ci.org/dazuma/erl2ex)

 An Erlang to Elixir transpiler.
+Converts Erlang source code to equivalent Elixir source.

 This software is still experimental and under development.
-See the [TODO](TODO.md) file for a list of incomplete capabilities.
+See the [TODO](TODO.md) file for a list of caveats.

 ## License